Sports and Exercise Physicians

 Sports & Exercise physician

-Dr Bryant is currently a Director of South Sydney Sports and Orthopaedic Medicine and a Director of Sports Medicine at Sydney University on Main Campus, Sydney University.
+Grace is a consulting Sports Physician at Kensington and a Director of Sports Medicine at Sydney University on Main Campus.

-• Appointed Chief Medical Officer for the Australian Commonwealth Games Team, Glasgow 2014
+• Chief Medical Officer for the Australian Commonwealth Games Team Gold Coast 2018 and Glasgow 2014

 • A service provider for NSW Institute of Sport